nypeach/Project-Catwalk/README.md

 Not open to contributions at this time.

-## Authors and acknowledgement
+## Authors

-A big thanks to Jodi Silverman, Jihang Li, Sung Kim, and Joseph Haller for contributing to this project!
+Jodi Silverman
+Jihang Li
+Sung Kim
+Joseph Haller

 ## License